How investing works for Mauritians

 • you can still invest back home (usually via online bank/broker accounts that you set up before you left)

-• knowing both your host country’s restrictions and Mauritian regulations helps avoid extra delays, fees, or blocked transfers
+• knowing both your current country’s restrictions and Mauritian regulations helps avoid extra delays, fees, or blocked transfers

 The practical realities